jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 ## Sharing the Logger Pointer Across Extensions

 `logger.pyx` creates the logger at import time and stores a raw pointer to it.
-The macros use that pointer directly instead of looking the logger up in spdlog's registry on every call, which is what keeps a debug-level log statement cheap enough to leave inside a solver loop.
+The macros use that pointer directly instead of looking the logger up in spdlog's registry on every call, which keeps a debug-level log statement cheap enough to leave inside a solver loop.

 The consequence is that every Cython extension using C++ logging has to wire itself to that pointer at module-init level, outside any function: